This website uses cookies to ensure you get the best experience.

 El Castillo, Chichen Itza

-Day 3 – Day trip from Valladolid to Las Coloradas, Rio Lagartos, and Ek Balam
+Day 3 – Day Trip from Valladolid to Las Coloradas, Rio Lagartos, and Ek Balam

 Who wouldn’t want to visit the Instagram-famous pink lakes of Mexico?
 Although you’re not allowed to swim in them anymore they are still a special sight to see.
 Yes – they are really pink!
 It’s one of the most unique things we have ever done.